Chapter 18.57

 18.57.035 Exemptions.

 A. The following land uses are exempt from the provisions of this chapter.
-However, compliance with other applicable provisions of the Kenmore Municipal Code including but not limited to then-current critical area regulations per Chapter 18.55 KMC and then-current clearing regulations per Chapter 15.25 KMC is still required:
+However, compliance with other applicable provisions of the Kenmore Municipal Code including but not limited to critical area regulations per Chapter 18.55 KMC and clearing regulations per Chapter 15.25 KMC is still required:

 1. Agriculture, meaning the use of the land for the primary purpose of deriving income from growing plants or trees on land including, but not limited to, land used principally for fruit or timber production, but not including land used principally for another use and only incidentally for growing trees or plants for income.